steel-wing/wvkbd-zenbook/README.md

 There are some areas that still need work:

+ - An on screen touchpad would be incredible, but will likely require incredible amounts of work
  - Make sure the virtual input method in wayland is working as best as it can
  - Support for input method protocol in wayland, ability to respond to text fields